Home » Bread & Yeast Doughs » Rosemary Focaccia Bread

 Homemade Rosemary Focaccia Bread

-The bread is soft and chewy, with salty bits and fresh hints of rosemary.
-The bulk of the flavour comes from the olive oil as it sits and absorbs into the dough over the proofing stages and as it bakes.
-The best part after you push dimples into the dough is drizzling the dough with more oil.
+This homemade focaccia bread is soft and chewy, with salty bits and fresh hints of rosemary.
+The bulk of the flavour comes from the olive oil as it sits and absorbs into the dough over the proofing stages (first rise, second rise) and as it bakes.
+The best part is pushing dimples into the dough.
 The oil sits and pools into each pocket, and while it bakes the bread is enriched with more flavour.

 Homemade Rosemary Focaccia Bread